expectedparrot/edsl/docs/starter_tutorial.rst

 Note: The default language model is currently GPT 4; you will need an API key for OpenAI to use this model and run this example.
+(See instructions on storing your :ref:`api_keys`.)

-In the example below we will show how to use different models to generate responses.
+In the next example we show how to use different models to generate responses.

 A Survey with Agents and Models